OmarKhaled2k3/Multiple-Choice-Online-Exam-System/README.md

-# Online Quiz Application
+# Multiple Choice Online Exam System

 ## Overview
-The Online Quiz Application is a Django-based web application that allows an examiner to create and manage multiple-choice quizzes for students.
+The Multiple Choice Online Exam System is a Django-based web application that allows an examiner to create and manage multiple-choice quizzes for students.
 The application features a web-based interface for students to attempt quizzes with a real-time timer, dynamic question loading, and instant feedback upon submission.

 ---